evkx/evkx.github.io/content/technology/_index.md

     <img src="https://media.evkx.net/multimedia/technology/hvac/3zoneclimatesystemskodaoctavia_st.jpg" alt="Climate system" title="Climate system" class="img-fluid mb-2">
 </a>

-## Climate system
+## Climate System

-Climate systems in cars refer to the HVAC (Heating, Ventilation, and Air Conditioning) systems that regulate the temperature, humidity, and air quality inside the vehicle cabin for passenger comfort.
+The climate system in cars, also known as the HVAC (Heating, Ventilation, and Air Conditioning) system, is essential for regulating temperature, humidity, and air quality inside the vehicle cabin to ensure passenger comfort.

-These systems typically consist of various components, including a heat pump, crucial in providing a comfortable cabin environment and keeping a good range in winter.
+These systems comprise various components, including a heat pump, which is crucial for maintaining a comfortable cabin environment and optimizing range during winter.

 <a href="hvac/" class="btn btn-outline-primary" role="button">Read our climate system technology article</a>
 </div>
 <div class="container shadow p-3 mb-5 bg-body-tertiary rounded border">
 <a href="doors/">